What is a SAD lamp?

 What is Seasonal Affective Disorder (SAD)?

 Seasonal affective disorder known as SAD, is a type of depression that many people experience in a seasonal pattern each year.
 It is often referred to as ‘winter depression’ as symptoms can be more noticeable, present and severe during the winter months.
-Many people attribute their symptoms to the dark, cold and weather, however some people may experience SAD during the summer.
+Many people attribute their symptoms to the dark, cold and bad weather conditions that are common during the winter months, however some people may experience SAD during the summer.

 What causes SAD?